From Silent Movies to Disney Musicals: A Cinematic History of Lady Warrior Hua Mulan

 In other words, critics believed that the sequel dishonored the achievements of Mulan.
 Sad.

 After the global success of Disney's Mulan, the world of Chinese cinema hastened to produce a live-action version of its own.
-Yet it still took a good decade before popular Chinese actress Vicki Zhao won the coveted role over the likes of international superstars such as Michelle Yeoh and Zhang Ziyi.
+Yet, it still took a good decade before popular Chinese actress Vicki Zhao won the coveted role over international superstars such as Michelle Yeoh and Zhang Ziyi.

 Directed by Hong Kong filmmaker Jingle Ma, Rise of a Warrior offers a more serious, in-depth look into the psyche of the lady warrior who has to fight amid men for 12 years, battle after battle, unable to reveal her true self.
 Compared to other Mulan renditions, Rise is much more somber, with comic moments and battle action kept at a minimal.